Reports and studies :: eHealth studies: an overview

-These studies, financed by the ICT for Health and Wellbeing unit of the European Commission (DG Connect), are at the basis of our work in the field of eHealth.
+These studies are at the basis of our work in the field of digital health and care.
 Their topics range from the impact of eHealth solutions on society to analyses of each Member State and case studies.

 Interoperable eHealth is worth it - Securing benefits from EHRs and ePrescribing (published 2010) analyses the economic impact of interoperable Electronic Health Records (EHRs) and ePrescription in Europe.